mattiasaltin/mattias-leadership-toolkit/engineering-leadership-resources/org-health/swedish-employment-law.md

 Frequently asked questions addressing legal and practical aspects of cross-border remote work involving Sweden, providing insights into compliance and taxation.

 📄 [Vad innebär arbetstagarens lojalitetsplikt?](https://lawline.se/answers/vad-innebar-arbetstagarens-lojalitetsplikt) by Lawline
 An article explaining that all employees are bound by a duty of loyalty to their employer during and, in some cases, after employment.
-This duty is often an implicit part of the employment contract and requires employees to prioritize the employer's interests over their own. [oai_citation_attribution:4‡Lawline](https://lawline.se/answers/vad-innebar-arbetstagarens-lojalitetsplikt?utm_source=chatgpt.com)
+This duty is often an implicit part of the employment contract and requires employees to prioritise the employer's interests over their own. [oai_citation_attribution:4‡Lawline](https://lawline.se/answers/vad-innebar-arbetstagarens-lojalitetsplikt?utm_source=chatgpt.com)

 📄 [Om lojalitetsplikt och lagen om företagshemligheter](https://www.unionen.se/rad-och-stod/om-lojalitetsplikt-och-lagen-om-foretagshemligheter) by Unionen
-This resource discusses the implications of the duty of loyalty and the Act on Trade Secrets, emphasizing that breaching this duty can lead to dismissal due to personal reasons or even immediate termination. [oai_citation_attribution:3‡Unionen](https://www.unionen.se/rad-och-stod/om-lojalitetsplikt-och-lagen-om-foretagshemligheter?utm_source=chatgpt.com)
+This resource discusses the implications of the duty of loyalty and the Act on Trade Secrets, emphasising that breaching this duty can lead to dismissal due to personal reasons or even immediate termination. [oai_citation_attribution:3‡Unionen](https://www.unionen.se/rad-och-stod/om-lojalitetsplikt-och-lagen-om-foretagshemligheter?utm_source=chatgpt.com)

 📄 [Lojalitetsplikt](https://sv.wikipedia.org/wiki/Lojalitetsplikt) by Wikipedia
 An overview of the duty of loyalty, describing it as a natural part of the employment contract, which the Swedish Labour Court has established as inherent, regardless of whether it is explicitly mentioned in the contract. [oai_citation_attribution:2‡Wikipedia](https://sv.wikipedia.org/wiki/Lojalitetsplikt?utm_source=chatgpt.com)